seedOnTheForestFloor/Report-WHG-To-Authorities/README.md

 **US Citizens**

-(1) **Important** Report the crime to IC3 which specializes in international Internet related crime, they will contact Swiss authorities if they feel it is worth investigating https://www.ic3.gov/complaint/default.aspx
+(1) Report the crime to IC3 which specializes in international Internet related crime, they will contact Swiss authorities if they feel it is worth investigating https://www.ic3.gov/complaint/default.aspx

 (2) **Important** Report the crime to SEC who will contact and work with Swiss authorities https://denebleo.sec.gov/TCRExternal/disclaimer.xhtml